learn-co-students/dumbo-web-102918/33-react/rap-rater/README.md

-Deliverables:

-- Create a form to add a rapper to our list
-- list should rerender to show new rapper

-BONUS:
+Objectives:

+- Learn what component lifecylce methods are
+- Discuss the most used methods
-- Add a Search
+  - componentDidMount()

-SWABTS:

-- Event Handling
+  - componentDidUpdate()
-- Controlled vs Uncontrolled
+  - componentWillUnmount()
+- When do we use them
-- How to write a controlled form
+- How do we use them
-- Managing events in forms
+- How to fetch in React